 Looking for a magnetic rowing machine under $1,000 with interactive programming connectivity?
 Check out the ProForm 750R Rower!
 This $800 cardio machine can connect to iFIT programming (sold separately, $39 per month) for an integrated experience that feels a lot more high-end than the price suggests.

 I particularly love the auto-adjust feature that comes with this rower (when using iFIT).
 Essentially, the machine will adjust to match whatever the instructor says so all you have to worry about is giving the workout your all.
 Want to be in control of your own destiny?
 No problem, with 24 levels of magnetic resistance, you’ll be able to customize your workout to fit your individual needs.

-It is worth noting that you do need access to a smart device if you want to use iFIT, because the 750R Rower doesn’t have a touchscreen, just a small LCD display.
+It is worth noting that you do need access to a smart device if you want to use iFIT, which in our opinion is one of the best rowing apps, because the 750R Rower doesn’t have a touchscreen, just a small LCD display.
 If you’re not interested in paying for a monthly membership, never fear!
 With 20 built-in workouts, you’ll still be able to get a wicked cardio workout in without splurging for iFIT.